djhemath/hemath.dev/content/blog/webassembly/build-image-processor-application-with-webassembly.md

 **Why these specific numbers?**

-These weights reflect the human eye’s sensitivity to different colors:
+These weights reflect the human eye's sensitivity to different colors:
 - **Green** (`0.587`): The human eye is most sensitive to green light, so it has the highest weight.
 - **Red** (`0.299`): The eye is less sensitive to red light, so it has a moderate weight.
 - **Blue** (`0.114`): The eye is least sensitive to blue light, so it has the smallest weight.